 The Local Authority decides which pupils are admitted to the School.
 Priority is given to children of families who live within our priority area, and pupils who have a brother or sister in school.
-Parents apply to the City Education Department by completing an Admission Form requesting a place at Spinney Hill and the Local Authority will make the final decision whether a place is available or not.
-Families have the right to appeal against any decision made by the Education Department.
+Parents apply to the City School Admissions by completing an Admission Form online requesting a place at Spinney Hill.
+The Local Authority will make the final decision whether a place is available or not.
+Families have the right to appeal against any decision made by the Schools Admissions.

 Please read the local authority guidance below and also the Starting School Booklet and our school admissions policy.

 Determined Admissions Arrangements for 2023/2024